dubrod/Google-Amp-for-MODX/README.md

 #Step 4 - Link it

  - Add this `<link>` to the Template(s) you want to have AMP mirrors of.
+ - NOTE: "amp" after the site_url below.
+Thats the alias of your Amp Resource from Step 2

 ```<link rel="amphtml" href="[[++site_url]]amp&page=[[*alias]]">```